r3c/creep/README.md

 JSON object:

     {
+        ...
             "default": {
                 "connection": "ssh://www-data@localhost/www.mywebsite.com/",
                 "options": {
                     "extra": "-o StrictHostKeyChecking=no"
                 }
+            },
+        ...
     }
-    }

-Here are the supported protocols, expected connection string and available options for each of them:
+Here is the list of supported protocols, expected connection string format and available options for each of them:

 - Local file system:
-  - Use `file:///path` where path is relative to current directory.
+  - Use connection format `file:///path` where path is relative to current directory.
   - Note the use of triple slash `///` because file protocol has no hostname.
 - FTP:
-  - Use `ftp://user:pass@host:port/path` where `user` and `pass` are optional credentials (anonymous login will be used if they're missing), `port` is an optional FTP port which defaults to 21, and `path` is a path relative to FTP user home directory.
+  - Use connection format `ftp://user:pass@host:port/path` where `user` and `pass` are optional credentials (anonymous login will be used if they're missing), `port` is an optional FTP port which defaults to 21, and `path` is a path relative to FTP user home directory.
-  - Boolean option "passive" enables (default) or disables passive mode.
+  - Boolean option `passive` enables (default) or disables passive mode.
 - SSH:
-  - Use `ssh://user@host:port/path` where variables are similar to the ones used for FTP deployment.
+  - Use connection format `ssh://user@host:port/path` where variables are similar to the ones used for FTP deployment.
 No password can be specified here, so you'll need to either enter password manually or setup SSH keys and start SSH agent.
-  - String option "extra" can be used to pass additional parameters to SSH command, as shown in example above.
+  - String option `extra` can be used to pass additional parameters to SSH command, as shown in example above.

 For all protocols path is relative by default.
 Start your path by a slash `/`